 A year ago, I’m not sure I even knew what a mung bean was.

-It’s alternatively known as green gram, maash, moong, monggo, or munggo.
-Talk about having a few nicknames!
+Also known as green gram, maash, moong, monggo, or munggo, they have quite a few nicknames!

 Sure, I’ve had and made plenty of lentil recipes before and mung beans certainly look just like lentils.

-But, I’m certain I never bought them before and it’s quite possible never tried them either.
+But, I’m certain I had never bought them and it’s quite possible never tried them either.

 One of my favorite health focused podcasts mentioned mung beans one episode and a quick google search later I found myself on Amazon buying a bag of sprouted organic mung beans (that’s the brand I use and I’ve seen it pretty widely available in stores too).